Progress made against massive California-Nevada wildfire

-The York Fire that erupted last Friday was California’s largest wildfire this year.
-As of tonight it had burned through more than 125 square miles (323.7 square kilometers) of land but showed little growth during the day and was 23% contained, fire officials said.
+The York Fire that erupted last Friday is California’s largest wildfire this year.
+As of early today it had burned through more than 128 square miles of land and was 30% contained, fire officials said.

-Humid monsoonal weather conditions brought brief but heavy rain, especially on the south end of the fire, and kept its spread to a minimum, fire officials said.
+Humid monsoonal weather conditions Tuesday afternoon brought brief but heavy rain, especially on the south end of the fire, and kept its spread to a minimum, fire officials said.
+Similar conditions were expected today, with drier weather poised to return on Thursday.

+“Right now, the monsoonal influence is still over the fire,” said Marc Peebles, a spokesperson for California’s incident management team for the York Fire.
+“There’s always the possibility of showers that will help the effort.”

-However, the 400 or so firefighters battling the blaze had to balance their efforts with concerns about disrupting the fragile ecosystem in California’s Mojave National Preserve,
+The 400 or so firefighters battling the blaze have had to balance their efforts with concerns about disrupting the fragile ecosystem in California’s Mojave National Preserve.

 Crews used a “light hand on the land,” clearing and carving fire lines without the use of bulldozers in order to reduce the impact in the ecologically-sensitive region, which is home to some 200 rare plants.